OtaNix-ry/home-server-workshop/otanix-server/00-initial/README.md

     cat /mnt/etc/nixos/hardware-configuration.nix
     ```

-3. Replace the generated `configuration.nix`
+3. Replace the generated `/mnt/etc/nixos/configuration.nix` on the server with the configuration from this repository

     ```
     sudo rm /mnt/etc/nixos/configuration.nix